Why Travel to Cuba – 11 of Our Favorite Reasons

 Okay, okay, enough about my deep love for Cuba and moving on to the cool things you can do here.
 Havana has, in my opinion, the best nightclub in the world, and the beaches in Cuba are honestly like something from a fancy travel brochure.

 Below are my favorite activities to do in Cuba.
-PIN the below image for later if you don’t have time to read it now.
+You can PIN the below image for later if you don’t have time to read it now.

 1. Visit Fabrica de Arte – the best night-club in the world